justinhunt/slate/source/index.html.md

 Event | Description
 --------- | ---------
-awaitingprocessing | After uploaded, recordings are converted(optional), and then copied to a final destination.
-Shorter recordings are converted in a jiffy.
-But longer ones can take a bit more.
-You may want to keep your users calm with some indication that you are working on things.
-Cloud Poodll checks regularly for the arrival of the recorded file in the designated S3 folder.
-Until the file arrives, each check will be responded to by a 403 error.
-The user will be unaware of this, but you may see this in the browser console.
-When processing is complete, the filesubmitted event alerts you.
-If you do not wish to wait, the filename and destination URL is known at this stage and unless an error occurs, they can be trusted.. filesubmitted | When your recording is uploaded and converted, the filesubmitted event fires.
+awaitingprocessing | After uploading, recordings are converted(optional), and then copied to a final destination.
+Use this event to do somethung while the user waits.
+If you do not wish to wait, the final URL is known at this stage and unless an error occurs, it can be trusted.. filesubmitted | When your recording is uploaded and converted, the filesubmitted event fires.
 It carries with it the information that you need about filenames and URLs. transactioncomplete | After your recording is uploaded and converted, and if you have set data-transcribe to yes, then Cloud Poodll will post your file for transcription.
 The result of that arrives in this event. error | If an error occurs, Cloud Poodll will do its best to return a notification of that and a message explaining what went wrong.